Andreas Gursky: Career and style

 The perspective in many of Gursky's photographs is drawn from an elevated vantage point.
 This position enables the viewer to encounter scenes, encompassing both centre and periphery, which are ordinarily beyond reach.
 This sweeping perspective has been linked to an engagement with globalization.
 Visually, Gursky is drawn to large, anonymous, man-made spaces—high-rise facades at night, office lobbies, stock exchanges, the interiors of big box retailers (See his print 99 Cent II Diptychon).
 In a 2001 retrospective, New York's Museum of Modern Art described the artist's work, "a sophisticated art of unembellished observation.
 It is thanks to the artfulness of Gursky's fictions that we recognize his world as our own."
 Gursky's style is enigmatic and deadpan.
 There is little to no explanation or manipulation on the works.
 His photography is straightforward.

-Gursky's Dance Valley festival photograph, taken near Amsterdam in 1995, depicts attendees facing a DJ stand in a large arena, beneath strobe lighting effects.
-The pouring smoke resembles a human hand, holding the crowd in stasis.
-After completing the print, Gursky explained the only music he now listens to is the anonymous, beat-heavy style known as Trance, as its symmetry and simplicity echoes his own work—while playing towards a deeper, more visceral emotion.

 The photograph 99 Cent (1999) was taken at a 99 Cents Only store on Sunset Boulevard in Los Angeles, and depicts its interior as a stretched horizontal composition of parallel shelves, intersected by vertical white columns, in which the abundance of "neatly labeled packets are transformed into fields of colour, generated by endless arrays of identical products, reflecting off the shiny ceiling" (Wyatt Mason).
 Rhein II (1999), depicts a stretch of the river Rhine outside Düsseldorf, immediately legible as a view of a straight stretch of water, but also as an abstract configuration of horizontal bands of colour of varying widths.
 In his six-part series Ocean I-VI (2009–2010), Gursky used high-definition satellite photographs which he augmented from various picture sources on the Internet.

 Art market

 Most of Gursky's photographs come in editions of six with two artist's proofs.

 Since 2010, Gursky has been represented by Gagosian Gallery.
 He held the record for highest price paid at auction for a single photographic image from 2011 to 2022.
-His print Rhein II sold for US$4,338,500 at Christie's, New York on 8 November 2011.
+His work Rhein II sold for US$4,338,500 at Christie's, New York on 8 November 2011.
 In 2013, Chicago Board of Trade III (1999–2009) sold for $3,298,755, an auction record for a Gursky exchange photo.
+A 2024 overview by the photography site Expert Photography lists Rhein II in third place among the most expensive photographs ever sold, behind works by Man Ray and Edward Steichen.
+It remains the most expensive photograph by a living photographer.